-In fact, we should highlight that the AHA did point out that we don’t have to completely avoid saturated fats, and that’s because we actually need it.
+In addition, we should highlight that the American Heart Association did point out that we don’t have to completely avoid saturated fat, and that’s because we actually need it.
 It works to enhance our immune function and protect the liver from toxins.

 What Is Coconut Oil?